Best First Focal Plane (FFP) Scopes

 undefined

-A new player in the shooting optics industry, Athlon Optics offers some excellent products that are winning customers that would normally turn to names like Leupold.
+A new player in the shooting optics industry, Athlon Optics offers some excellent products that win customers that would normally turn to names like Leupold.
 The Athlon Optics Ares BTR is a great option for anyone who wants an alternative to Leupold or Vortex.

 Athlon Optics Ares Mounted